The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Created Trajectories

 \section{Created Trajectories}

-There are $88$ trajectories collected in this measurement campaign.
+There are $89$ trajectories collected in this measurement campaign that include all sensors.
 To meet all the requirements of different systems, we divide the dataset into two parts: the ``grid" and ``random" data.
-The ``grid" data consists of $75$ trajectories while ``random" data consists of $13$ trajectories.
-All the trajectories are divided into small trajectories because of the limited amount of continuous data LuMaMi can store at a time.
-Based on the previous experiments, we calculate the maximum amount of time that LuMaMi can keep capturing data continuously as $50$\,s (which includes the time it takes to establish the synchronization between all the systems).
-If longer trajectories are required, the data can be used jointly instead.
+The ``grid" data consist of $75$ trajectories while ``random" data consist of $14$ trajectories.
+All the trajectories are divided into small sub-trajectories due to the limited amount of continuous data that \textit{LuMaMi} can store at a time due to the limited memory size.
+Based on previous experiments, we calculate the maximum amount of time that \textit{LuMaMi} can capture data continuously for up to $50$\,s (which includes the time it takes to establish the synchronization between all the systems).
+The system setup is the same in all trajectories, and if longer trajectories are required, the data can be used jointly instead.

+There are additional trajectories provided with the dataset that include data from one sensor at a time which can aid in calibration, extracting more information, or verifying the sensors separately.
+These include recordings with the microphones where the speaker is hand-held and the rest of the equipment is turned off, and recordings of the background noise in the environment when all the equipment is running.
+There are also recordings with the camera, where the camera is hand-held to cover the whole 3D environment, and a chessboard is recorded with different rotations and distances.